kevinddchen/project-euler/README.md

 These are my solutions to [Project Euler](https://projecteuler.net/) problems.
 Please do not blindly copy numerical answers.

+Most of the older solutions are written in Python, and most of the newer solutions are written in C++.

+---

+## Running solutions

 Clone this repo and install the Python package containing commonly used mathematical functions by running the commands below.
 This will also install third-party Python dependencies that are used in some of the solutions.
-Note that we use Python version >= 3.9.
+Note that we use Python version `>=3.9`.

 ```bash
 git clone https://github.com/kevinddchen/project-euler.git
 cd project-euler
 pip install .
 ```

+For C++, we are using the `C++17` standard without any third-party libraries.

 To run any solution, run the following command,